apache/mynewt-site/docs/chapter1/project1.md

    You will have to reset the board once the image is uploaded to it.

-2. By now you know that you have to build a new package.
-First, the olimex_stm32-e407_devboard.ld linker script which was previously the same as run_from_sram.ld will now need the contents of run_from_flash.ld.
+2. By now you know that you have to build a new package that will run from flash.
+First, the olimex_stm32-e407_devboard.ld linker script which was previously made the same as run_from_sram.ld will now need the contents of run_from_flash.ld.
 Then the target has to be rebuilt.
-You will simply replace the blinky project contents with the eggs needed to boot from flash instead of creating a new nest.

         $ cd ~/dev/larva/hw/bsp/olimex_stm32-e407_devboard
         $ diff olimex_stm32-e407_devboard.ld run_from_sram.ld